aidamian/mcp-workshop/README.md

 - `.env` must define `DEEPSEEK_KEY`.
 Without it the router falls back to keyword heuristics.
 - `.env` can include `DEEPSEEK_BASE_URL` to override the Deepseek endpoint used by the OpenAI client.
 - `.env` may include `GEMINI_API_KEY` to enable Gemini routing in `course_version`.
+- Set `MCP_FORCE_MEMORY=1` to force the MCP client to use the in-process memory transport instead of spawning a stdio subprocess (helpful for CI and offline runs).
 - `stocks_data.csv` follows `symbol,price,last_updated`.
 Extend it with additional rows for more offline coverage.

 ## Data Sources